royredman4/SI-Sessions/CPSC-120/Looping/Readme.md

 will ask the user for the following items to add up, then displays the total at the end.

+Assignemnt #2: Explain the differences between global and local scopes.
+Create a program that shows/explains how the local/global variables are used.

-Assignment #2: The user wants to create an image of a diamond.
+Assignment #3: The user wants to create an image of a diamond.
 The program will ask the user how big the largest size of the diameter of the diamond to be.
 Once inputted, the program will display a diamond for the user.
 Example is down below: